Manifold calculus and homotopy sheaves: A model for the Taylor tower

-\quad The two model structures have the same cofibrations by definition and the same weak equivalences by the preceding lemma, so the fibrations coincide. \begin{cor} The $\sT_k$-local and $\sJ_k$-local model structures on $\sF$ coincide.
-In particular, the identity functors yield a Quillen equivalence. \end{cor}
+\quad The two model structures have the same cofibrations by definition and the same weak equivalences by the preceding lemma, so the fibrations coincide. \begin{cor} The $\sT_k$-local and $\sJ_k$-local model structures on $\PSh(\Man)$ coincide.
+In particular, the identity functors yield a Quillen equivalence. \end{cor} \quad It is worth emphasising that via the $\sT_k$-local structure we have completely described the fibrations in the $\sJ_k$-local structure, something which a priori was not known.